kicker10BOG/jQuery-Canvas-Paint-Plugin/README.md

 ## Dependencies

-This plugin has three dependencies, all of which are related.
+This plugin has three dependencies other than jQuery, all of which are related.
 Together, they enable the plugin's "export" functionality.

 1. FileSaver.js - https://github.com/eligrey/FileSaver.js